MrLoh/tobanika.us/index/travel/en.md

 **Taxis**

 Another immediate option for getting around in the city is to take a taxi.
-Here is a good article about [hailing a taxi](https://www.evernote.com/shard/s34/sh/47750197-96da-44b1-a3ac-a399877e7cdd/2adf3f84ec7d210f) in Chicago, because you can grad any taxi as it drives by, as long as it's empty.
+Here is a good article about [hailing a taxi](https://www.evernote.com/shard/s34/sh/47750197-96da-44b1-a3ac-a399877e7cdd/2adf3f84ec7d210f) in Chicago, because you can grab any taxi as it drives by, as long as it's empty.
 And don't forget to tip!
 Check out info about getting a taxi from O'Hare airport to the wedding weekend hotel [here](../hotel#hoteltaxi).

 ## Accommodations for Chicago Vacation